phsacramento/challenge-development/README.md

 #### 3. Search repositories by tags

-> As a user, I want to be able to provide a tag and get the repositories that have this tag associated.
+> As a user, I want to be able to provide a tag so I can get the repositories that have this tag associated.

 - The search should work for queries with strings in half (e.g., by typing `doc`, the` docker` and `documentation` repositories must be returned).